Thought Provoking

 Quality, consistency, and accessibility in services like healthcare will improve as they become nearly free.
 Not only will very broad primary care, including mental health care and chronic disease care, become table stakes worldwide, but AI will augment current biotechnology to create precision medicines that are actually effective, minimize off-target effects, and scalable/cheap enough for the globe.
 More specialized physicians - such as oncologists - will have access to terabytes worth of the latest research and data, making it more effective and up-to-date than a human counterpart.
 While there will likely be a need for human involvement – and AI will know when to call in the human doctor based on patient preference – a 24x7 AI oncologist will provide far greater touchpoints, and be able to make decisions on diagnosis and clinical course with far more information synthesized and outcomes modeled, leaving human doctors free to engage in more fulfilling activities.
 The same rings true for other specialties and all manner of chronic care and diagnostic testing.

-The AI dystopia fear-mongering is not not coming from the patients who struggle to be seen by a grossly inefficient healthcare system (though they do worry about their jobs).
+The AI dystopia fear-mongering is not not coming from the patients who struggle to be seen by a grossly inefficient healthcare system.
 150 million Americans live in federally designated mental health professional shortage areas and over half of all adults with mental illness cannot receive treatment.
-We should be asking those 28 million individuals – not elitist academics – whether they’d welcome the following news: The first large language model AI therapists approved in the UK are now doing 40% of NHS intake for behavioral health and they are showing far superior outcomes on recovery with their AI which intake, escalate, diagnose, and treat.
+We should be asking those 28 million individuals – not a few fear-mongering elitist academics – whether they’d welcome the following news: The first large language model AI approved in the UK are now doing 40% of NHS mental health clinics doing intake for behavioral health and they are showing superior outcomes.
 In time this trend will lead to near free mental health care.
 This is the utopian side of AI – the long awaited technological revolution that can solve so much of the pain caused by our present-day systems.

 D. Education and knowledge expansion